 Do I Need a Urologist?

-This is a very common question and in most cases, we’d recommend seeing one of our specialists – if only for peace of mind.
-However many put off seeing a doctor for various reasons, the most common of which being that they consider their urological issue a nuisance or annoyance, rather than a pressing problem that could develop into something nasty.
+This is a very common question and we’d recommend seeing one of our specialists – if only for peace of mind.
+However, many put off seeing a doctor for various reasons, the most common of which being that they consider their urological issue a nuisance or annoyance, rather than a pressing problem that could develop into something nasty.
 As with most medical issues, treatment is most effective in the early stages, before the problems are exacerbated into a much more serious health issue.
-This is the reason we recommend receiving a check-up!
+This is the reason we recommend receiving a check-up.
 At best, you’re being careful and getting reassurance that everything is fine.
 At worst, we’ve caught a nasty medical problem in its earliest stages.

 There are many reasons why one might need to speak to one of our Urology Specialists, however if you are wondering about whether to get in touch, here are some of the more common tell-tale signs you might encounter at home.